Englewood, New Jersey Real Estate & Lifestyle Overview

 These qualities continue to position Englewood as one of the most well-rounded and dynamic places to live in Bergen County.

-If you're considering buying or selling a home in Englewood or elsewhere in Bergen County, working with a knowledgeable local advisor can help you navigate the market more confidently.
+If you are considering buying or selling a home in Englewood or elsewhere in Bergen County, working with a knowledgeable local advisor can help you navigate the market more confidently.

 Scott Selleck helps clients with: